-January and February minutes.
+March minutes.
 It was moved by Kirk McClure, seconded by David Longhurst, to approve the March 2017 minutes.
 Motion approved by unanimous consent.

 Treasurer’s report.
 Cindy Suenram was not present but sent the following treasurer’s report via email: $2,305.11 is in the LAN bank account.
 Membership dues were received from Barker Neighborhood Association and Sunset Hills Neighborhood Association.